- SAP provided biased and self-serving advice when it recommended that customers use its inefficient coding language.

 oData, Dynpro, Fiori, HANA Studio, Visual Composer, HANA Cloud Platform, the list goes on and on.
 SAP is continually introducing new languages (WebDynpro, Floorplan Manager, Fiori, Lumira, BRF, etc.) almost yearly, and programmers are in constant fear of being left behind and dedicate evenings to learning these new languages.
 This leaves them no time to learn non-SAP stuff.
 This has turned into a significant downside of being part of SAP development.

 Most are introduced with great fanfare.
 In most cases, a pollyannish book is printed by the ever willing and compliant SAP Press to help communicate to the market that whatever they have is “a thing.”
 Some books exist for SAP items with barely any following.
 There is a book on oData, which most likely has a minimal future.
-I am embarrassed to say that I purchased this book myself to see what the hubbub was about.
+I am embarrassed to say that I purchased this book myself to see what the commotion was about.

 And then, the development item introduced by SAP eventually declines in the marketplace.

 I spoke to a UI vendor that had a list of 15 failed UI initiatives introduced by SAP in the past 17 years.
-After the presentation, they refused to give me the list for publication because they feared retribution by SAP.
+After the presentation, they refused to give me the roster for publication because they feared retribution by SAP.